cryslith/homeworld/docs/cluster-redeploy.md

   - Select `Install`
   - Enter the IP address for the server (see `setup.yaml`)
   - Wait a while
-  - Enter "manual" for the bootstrap token (so that your SSH keys will work)
+  - Enter "manual" for the bootstrap token
-- Log into the server directly with your SSH keys
-  - For example, ``ssh root@egg-sandwich.mit.edu true``.
-    You might need to remove previous SSH host keys from known_hosts if you've set up the cluster before.
+  - Wait until the server reboots and displays its host key fingerprint on its console
-  - Verify the host keys based on the text printed before the login console
+- Run `spire access ssh-bootstrap` and verify the host keys against the fingerprint displayed on the server console

-## Setting up ssh-agent

-If you don't already have ssh-agent running:

-    $ eval `ssh-agent -s`
-    $ ssh-add

-Note that this is a local change that only affects your current session.

 ## Setting up the supervisor node